 The schedule is defined by means of the MCCAOP Reservation field defined in 9.4.2.105.2 (MCCAOP Reservation field).
 An MCCAOP reservation schedules a series of MCCAOPs with a common duration given in the MCCAOP Duration subfield of the MCCAOP Reservation field.
-This series is started after the first DTIM Beacon following the successful completion of the MCCAOP setup procedure and terminated when the MCCAOP reservation is torn down.
+This series is started after the first DTIM beacon following the successful completion of the MCCAOP setup procedure and terminated when the MCCAOP reservation is torn down.

 10.51 Page slicing